blakeharv/Vagrant-LAMP-Stack/README.md

 # Vagrant LAMP stack

+**Note from [blakeharv](https://github.com/blakeharv/):** I added phpmyadmin cookbook and removed the dotdeb cookbooks as they caused issues with my install.

 A dead-simple LAMP stack without any bells and whistles for your basic Linux/Apache/MySQL/PHP install, using Chef Solo for provisioning.

 The idea is for developers to fork this and add additional software and configuration that suits the needs of their project.